 - equip them with the broader skills to become leading edge business and management science researchers in the next generation.

 The timetable runs from September to May each year.
 Students are required to attend research training sessions and workshops at the School and submit various pieces of assessed work throughout this period.

 Normally, full-time Postgraduate Researchers undertake this training and assessment in their first year of study.
 Those studying on a part-time basis are permitted to complete the research training element in two years.

 Coursework and assessment

-Students are assessed in a number of courses as part of their research training programme.
+Postgraduate researchers are assessed in a number of courses as part of their research training programme.
 In addition, their progress is assessed at various stages of studies through the annual progress review process.

 Programme content for year 1

 A comprehensive Research Training programme is provided to PhD researchers, which requires class attendance on campus and completion of various pieces of assessed work.